 Grease the baking sheet with olive oil, then spread out your dough, put your toppings on and bake.
 This method takes a lot longer, and it’s hard to get the bottom of your pizza nice and crisp.

 Kosmic Karma Mellow Mushroom Pizza Copycat Recipe – this gets rave reviews, it tastes just like the restaurant favorite!
-Made with a red sauce base, mozarella, feta, sun dried tomatoes, spinach, tomatoes and pesto.
+Made with a red sauce base, mozzarella, feta, sun dried tomatoes, spinach, tomatoes and pesto.
+And a copycat mellow mushroom pizza dough.

 How Long Does It Take To Make Homemade Pizza Dough